Skip to content

 Anchoring canonical meaning

-The Foundation utilises the Knowledge Graph to house high-integrity, governed facts — the 'Gold Standard' data that has passed through traditional ETL and quality checks.
+The Knowledge Graph houses high-integrity, governed facts - the gold-standard data that has passed through traditional ETL and quality checks.

 Activating real-time meaning

-The Context Graph captures the high-velocity, 'lived experience' of AI agents.
-Because these exist in the same multi-model system, the context is always anchored to the canonical truth.
+The Context Graph captures the high-velocity, lived experience of AI agents - always anchored to canonical truth.

 Unified access control

 Permissions are defined once at the data layer.
-Whether an agent is performing a vector similarity search, a graph traversal, or a document lookup, the database enforces the same security constraints.
+Whether vector search, graph traversal, or document lookup - same security constraints.

 Explainable AI